-In 2012, the Committee agreed to annotate (mark) the Register entries of podiatrists who hold qualifications in podiatric surgery.
+In May 2012, the Council agreed to annotate (mark) the Register entries of podiatrists who hold qualifications in podiatric surgery.

 This paper provides background to the annotation of the Register and podiatric surgery; describes progress made towards annotating these qualifications; and discusses some outstanding issues.
+It also lays out a number of options including the Executive's preferred approach to progressing annotation, which were presented for decision by the Education and Training Committee at its meeting on 5 June 2014.

-The Committee is invited to agree the next steps for progressing with this project.
-The Executive recommends that the Committee should agree to progress its intent to annotate by consulting on the draft standards for podiatric surgery already developed, and by subsequently approving the relevant qualifications prior to final decisions about annotation.
+At that meeting, the Education and Training Committee agreed with the Executive's recommendation to progress its intent to annotate by consulting on draft standards for podiatric surgery already developed, and by subsequently approving the relevant qualifications prior to final decisions about annotation (see section 6, option 4 in the attached paper).